Find out what you can study as an undergraduate or a postgraduate at the Auckland Law School.

 Students who are required to take more than one law course may wish to consider applying for the Graduate Diploma in Law or the Graduate Certificate in Law.
 These graduate qualifications enable law graduates to gain an academic qualification while fulfilling professional requirements required by the NZCLE and even focus in a new area of specialisation if they wish to do so.

-If you are an international law student enrolled in your first law degree and your home university appears in the Auckland Abroad list of exchange partners, you may be eligible to study for one or two semesters at the Auckland Law School.
+If you are an international law student enrolled in your first law degree and your home university appears in the 360 International list of exchange partners, you may be eligible to study for one or two semesters at the Auckland Law School.

 You must apply through the international office at your home university.
 Contact them for information on application and selection requirements.

-Even if your home university does not appear in the Auckland abroad list of exchange partners, you may wish to consider studying at our Faculty of Law as a study abroad student.
+Even if your home university does not appear in the 360 International list of exchange partners, you may wish to consider studying at our Faculty of Law as a study abroad student.

 "Study abroad" refers to inbound overseas students who pay tuition fees to the University of Auckland rather than to their home universities, but who still come to study at our law faculty for one or two semesters as part of their overseas law degree.
 International students studying for their first law degree should apply to enrol in our law elective courses.